dmoore5050/SaisonBuilder/README.md

 --------
 The primary feature of this app will be the ability to use or modify a library of saison recipes to the user's custom specifications.
 Modification will be guided by a series of questions, allowing the user to make specific modifications to single elements of the recipe (ie, increase only a specific type of aroma hops, or add a specific spice).

-In the future, saison builder will include the ability to dynamically generate recipes that can then be saved in a user-specific library for later retrieval.

 Additionally, a small library of ingredients and style/technique definitions will be included.

+In the future, saison builder will include the ability to dynamically generate recipes from the ground up that can then be saved in a library for later retrieval.

 Usage Instructions
 ------------------